The coronavirus pandemic demands that health care providers rethink how they deliver care in ways that reduce risk of further spreading infection.

 Before you bill for telehealth services under Medicare, always check the regulations and policies of your state Medicaid fee-for-service (FFS) program and Medicaid managed care organizations to confirm whether or not the FFS program and/or MCOs reimburse for telemedicine services.

-The Center for Connected Healthcare Policy identified the following in a 2019 summary of state telehealth policies, including telerehabilitation:
+The Center for Connected Healthcare Policy identified the following in a 2020 summary of state telehealth policies, including telehealth services furnished by PTs:

-- 9 states (Arkansas, Connecticut, Delaware, Idaho, Kentucky, Minnesota, Missouri, New York and Oregon) explicitly reimburse for telerehab services.
+- 11 states (Arkansas, Connecticut, Delaware, Idaho, Kentucky, Minnesota, Missouri, Nebraska, New Jersey, New York and Oregon) explicitly reimburse for telehealth services furnished by PTs.

-- 11 states (Iowa, Maine, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Tennessee, Utah, Vermont and Washington) contain open language in state regulation or reimbursement policies that may allow for Medicaid to reimburse for telerehab services.
+- 10 states (Iowa, Maine, Montana, New Mexico, North Dakota, Rhode Island, Tennessee, Utah, Vermont and Washington) contain open language in state regulation or reimbursement policies that may allow for Medicaid to reimburse for telehealth services furnished by PTs.

 Medicaid policies on the originating site setting (private home or office) and real-time vs. asynchronous services also differ among states, so check your state's policy as well as each payer's policy.